libgd/libgd/src/readme.txt

                 corresponding .c files to use the provided fonts.The null-terminated C string specified by the fifth argument is drawn from bottom to top (rotated 90 degrees) in the specified color.
-(See [263]gdImageString for a way of drawing horizontal text.)
+(See gdImageString for a way of drawing horizontal text.)
 Pixels not set by a particular character retain their previous color.